thenumbernine/efesoln-cl-lua/README.md

 I've added Conjugate Residual, GMRES, and JFNK solvers now.
 Convergence with these is still ugly.

+~

+The problem with this whole technique is that coordinates and geometry are separate things.
+There's a number of coordinates that represent the same geometry (with the same curvature).
+That's probably why the metric tensor solved values are diverging.
+TODO constrain it somehow.

 ### TODO:

 * reduce allocations for solvers that aren't being used